Each instructor will explain the grading system used in a course. Students are responsible for obtaining a clear

 A student on the President's Honor List will not be included on the Dean's Honor List.

 If a part-time student who has not yet accumulated a unit of twelve semester credits enrolls as a full-time student, he or she is evaluated at the end of the full-time semester.
 If he or she then returns to part-time status, the accumulation of a new unit of twelve credit hours begins.

-Students expecting to earn a degree, certificate, or complete a major must complete the specific requirements of that major as listed in the college catalog and their progress tab in Student Planning.
+Students expecting to earn a degree or certificate, must complete the requirements of that degree or certificate as listed in the college catalog and their progress tab in Student Planning.
 The waiver or substitution of any course requirements must be exceptional and educationally justifiable.
-An official waiver or substitution must be approved by the appropriate Academic Department and the Associate Provost and must be forwarded to the Office of Admissions, Records, and Registration before any substitution will be considered.
+An official waiver or substitution must be approved by the appropriate Academic Department and the Associate Provost, and must be forwarded to the Registrar’s Office prior to the end of the term.

 In Public Schools